Synchronous Instruction TW 2-4:50, Hybrid Lab Contact TW 2-4:50 (1 credit hour)

-In this course, experiments are completed that connect with the CHEM408 lecture.
+In this laboratory course, experiments are completed that connect with the CHEM407 lecture material.
 Besides laboratory skills, techniques in data collection, error estimation and propagation, calculations, data presentation and scientific writing are practiced.
 Important corollary skills include keeping a clear, well-organized lab notebook and synthesizing all material into a comprehensive lab report.
-In addition, this course encourages the use of chemical literature for experimental development and contextualizing results.

 Upon completion of this course, students will demonstrate their mastery with the following:

 · Clear pre-lab notes, experimental description and raw data;

 · Appropriate assignment of errors and propagation of those errors;